8 min read

 What is Brain Fog?

 Brain fog is the state of feeling disorganized, unfocused, and lacking a bit of mental clarity.
-It’s not a medical condition in and of itself, but can be related to several so it shouldn’t be written off entirely if you’re experiencing it.
+It’s not a medical condition in itself, but can be a sign of several conditions so you shouldn't ignore it.

 What Causes Brain Fog?

 There are many causes of brain fog, and they can be either related to lifestyle or occur as a side effect of a medical condition.
 Some of the lifestyle causes of brain fog are physical inactivity, lack of sleep, eating the wrong foods, nutritional deficiencies, and chronic stress.
 Brain fog could also be a result of prescription or even over-the-counter medications.

 Medical causes of brain fog include the following:

 - autoimmune diseases such as lupus, arthritis, and multiple sclerosis

 How is Brain Fog Diagnosed?